Women's Day 2021: How Geeta Tandon is Breaking Gender Stereotypes, The Stuntwoman

-Celebrating Geeta Tandon, a stuntwoman, this international women’s day.
+Women’s Day 2021 Special: Celebrating Geeta Tandon, a stuntwoman, this international women’s day.
 She broke all gender stereotypes by taking up this dangerous profession.
-Also Read - International Women's Day: Google Honours History of Firsts Achieved by Women Through Video Doodle
+Also Read - Women's Day Special: Pranitha Subhash On Her Struggle & Finally Making It Big

 Everyone had dreams but for some circumstances change everything.
 This Gutsy mother, choose to challenge all odds and began performing dangerous stunts to feed her children and be a proud independent woman.
-Also Read - Women's Day 2021: WhatsApp Forwards, Messages, Quotes, And Inspirational Lines to Share
+Also Read - Women's Day 2021: How Hajera Ismail is Breaking Gender Stereotypes, The Butcher

 Her is an inspiration to the world, she quotes, “I am feeling like a heroine today.
 Until now my face was behind other faces, but today the world knows me and it is the proudest moment for me.”